espnet/espnet/doc/tutorial.md

           stride: stride of the convolution
           dilation: spacing between the kernel points

-3) Each architecture definition can be repeated by specifying the number of duplications with `enc-block-repeat` or `dec-block-repeat`
+3) Each specified block(s) for each network part can be repeated by specifying the number of duplications through `enc-block-repeat` or `dec-block-repeat` parameters:

         # e.g.: 2x (Causal-Conv1d + Transformer) decoder
         dtype: transformer